-- (1) Insolvency proceedings commenced against a licensee or participant shall not have retrospective effect on the rights and obligations of a licensee or participant arising from, or in connection with the participation of that licensee or participant in the payment system before the commencement of the insolvency proceedings. - (2) For the purpose of this Act, insolvency proceedings against a licensee or participant shall be deemed to commence when the licensee or participant is informed of the insolvency proceedings. - (3) Notwithstanding the commencement of insolvency proceedings, the following transactions are valid, enforceable and binding against third parties, including a liquidator- - (a) cash or securities transfer orders, when entered into a payment system in accordance with the rules of that payment system prior to the commencement of the insolvency proceedings, even if the payment or securities transfer took place after the commencement of the insolvency proceedings; and - (b) the netting of cash or securities transfer orders, and of the debts and obligations resulting from a transfer order where the cash or securities transfer orders were entered into a payment system in accordance with the rules of that payment system prior to the commencement of the insolvency proceedings, even if the netting took place after the commencement of the insolvency proceedings. - (4) Where a participant is wound up, placed under statutory management, or a receiver or similar official is appointed, any provision contained in a written netting agreement and the payment system rules shall be binding upon the liquidator, statutory manager or receiver, as the case may be, in respect of any payment order or settlement obligation-
+- (1) Insolvency proceedings commenced against a licensee or participant shall not have retrospective effect on the rights and obligations of a licensee or participant arising from, or in connection with the participation of that licensee or participant in the payment system before the commencement of the insolvency proceedings. - (2) For the purpose of this Act, insolvency proceedings against a licensee or participant shall be deemed to commence when the licensee or participant is informed of the insolvency proceedings. - (3) Notwithstanding the commencement of insolvency proceedings, the following transactions are valid, enforceable and binding against third parties, including the central bank or insolvency practitioner- - (a) cash or securities transfer orders, when entered into a payment system in accordance with the rules of that payment system prior to the commencement of the insolvency proceedings, even if the payment or securities transfer took place after the commencement of the insolvency proceedings; and - (b) the netting of cash or securities transfer orders, and of the debts and obligations resulting from a transfer order where the cash or securities transfer orders were entered into a payment system in accordance with the rules of that payment system prior to the commencement of the insolvency proceedings, even if the netting took place after the commencement of the insolvency proceedings. - (4) Where a participant is wound up, placed under statutory management, or an insolvency practitioner or similar official is appointed, any provision contained in a written netting agreement and the payment system rules shall be binding upon the central bank or insolvency practitioner or statutory manager, as the case may be, in respect of any payment order or settlement obligation-

-- (a) which was determined through netting under subsection (3) (b), before the commencement of the insolvency proceedings; and - (b) which is to be discharged on or after the date of the winding up order, statutory management order or the appointment of a receiver, as the case may be, or the discharge of which was overdue on the date of the winding-up order, receivership order or appointment of the statutory manager, as the case may be. - (5) A transfer order entered into a payment system shall not be revoked by a participant or by a third party, including the liquidator, from the moment of irrevocability defined by the rules of that payment system.
+- (a) which was determined through netting under subsection (3) (b), before the commencement of the insolvency proceedings; and - (b) which is to be discharged on or after the date of the winding up order, statutory management order or the appointment of an insolvency practitioner, as the case may be, or the discharge of which was overdue on the date of the winding-up order, receivership order or appointment of the statutory manager, as the case may be. - (5) A transfer order entered into a payment system shall not be revoked by a participant or by a third party, including the central bank or insolvency practitioner, from the moment of irrevocability defined by the rules of that payment system.